Guinea's future uncertain as coup leaders tighten grip on power | DW | 06.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The soldiers who ousted Guinea's president Alpha Conde have moved quickly to quash any resistance.
-Guineans have mixed feelings about the coup.
-Anaylsts say Conde is partly to blame for the situation.
+The soldiers who ousted Guinean President Alpha Conde have moved quickly to quash any resistance.
+Guineans have mixed feelings about the coup, while analysts say Conde is partly to blame for the situation.

-The morning after the coup, the capital woke up on Monday to a new reality which has left Guineans with mixed feelings.
-"There is a great sense of uncertainty," said DW's correspondent in Conakry, Bangaly Conde.
+The morning after the coup, residents of the capital, Conakry, woke up to a new reality which has left Guineans with mixed feelings.
+"There is a great sense of uncertainty," said DW correspondent Bangaly Conde.

-"Today we saw an image of Guinea we are not used to see.
-We are very disappointed with the army,” one Guinean told DW.
+"Today we saw an image of Guinea we are not used to seeing.
+We are very disappointed with the army," one Guinean told DW.

-For many citizens who are feeling overwhelmed by economic hardship the military takeover came at the right time.
+For many citizens feeling overwhelmed by economic hardship, the military takeover came at the right time.
 "I don't have the words.
 I'm so happy.
 There is no water, there is no electricity, and above all, there are no roads.
 We are tired of all this.
-He [President Alpha Conde] should go take a rest,” one woman said.
+He [President Alpha Conde] should go take a rest," one woman said.

-On Sunday, coup leader Mamady Doumbouya, head of the Groupement des Forces Speciales (GPS), an elite unit of the Guinean army, suspended the constitution and dissolved the government and parliament, shortly after arresting President Alpha Conde.
-The president had originally formed the GPS to protect him.
+On Sunday, coup leader Mamadi Doumbouya, head of the Groupement des Forces Speciales (GPS), an elite unit of the Guinean army, suspended the constitution and dissolved the government and parliament, shortly after arresting President Conde.
+The president had originally formed the GPS for his own protection.

 The soldiers have replaced all regional governors with military commanders, imposed a curfew and closed the country's land and air borders.

-The members of Alpha Conde's cabinet faced the threat of being considered rebels if they failed to attend a meeting called for Monday by the coup leaders.
-Ministers were banned from travelling abroad and asked to turn in their passports.
+Members of Conde's cabinet faced the threat of being considered rebels if they failed to attend a Monday meeting called by the coup leaders.
+Ministers were banned from traveling abroad and asked to turn in their passports.

 The international community, including the African Union and the United Nations, swiftly condemned the toppling of the elected government.
-The Economic Community of West African States (ECOWAS) joined demands for the return to a democratic rule, threatening sanctions if its calls go unheeded.
+The Economic Community of West African States (ECOWAS) joined with demands for a return to democratic rule, threatening sanctions if its calls go unheeded.

 Coup leader Doumbouya stood firm as he justified the military takeover.
 "Poverty and endemic corruption" forced soldiers to oust Conde, he argued.